Posted on 1 Comment

 Best job I ever had.

 I spent 17 years at GCCA; and I’m glad for all of it.
 It’s true that (in October of 2012) I was asked to leave.
 They kicked me out – for Intellectual Arrogance, Spiritual Stagnation, Presumptuousness.
-Those were (in my case) the standard complaints.
+At least – those were (in my case) the standard complaints.
 Also – I had the nerve to question the wisdom of a certain thing that Gabriel (our leader/founder) said [during a Wednesday morning community-wide prayer.
 He said something about a certain neighbor.
 He said it in jest; and we all knew it was in jest.
 But I still thought he’d made a mistake; and I did not keep this a secret.
 While I did not think I was being disloyal, my thoughts & comments were not taken well] And I got kicked out.

 As to whether that was a ‘good thing’ or not – I consider that to be above my pay grade.
 But I’m inclined to give it the “benefit of the doubt” (so as to maintain a positive attitude).

-Anyway – I think I learned a lot during my stay at GCCA.
+Anyway – I learned a lot during my stay at GCCA.
 And I have not forsaken those learnings.
 I learned about Rebellion and about (ugly) Pride (nor do I consider myself free of these evils).
 I also learned about Starseed (and the four universes they may be from).
 That most starseed – on this world, right now, and that’s about 1/17th of the population – are Fourth Order. [not something to be proud of.
 We’re rascals.
 Rebellious.
 And we’re not here by our own choice]

 And everything I learned from the Urantia Book.
 I still believe all these things.]